redpinecube/redpinecube/README.md

-# 🌱 I enjoy exploring the world with a quantitative framework. 🌱
+🌱 "All models are wrong, but some are useful" ~ George Box 🌱

 <!--
 **redpinecube/redpinecube** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.